 Protection: Trusts, LLCs, and Public Data

-I mentioned on several pages how public information gets sold, resold, and scraped up and eventually finds its way onto the internet.
-Just go ahead and Google your full name, your SIM number, your address, or your email address (or any combination of those).
-You might be floored what you find.
-Bazzell offers a free workbook that you can use to help scrub this information, but the sad fact is it will just come back.
-These sites are populated by DMV sales, USPS address change forms, utility accounts, and more.
-So if you want to truly stay off the internet, you'll have to take some extreme measures.
+I've mentioned how public information gets sold, resold, and scraped up and eventually finds its way onto the internet.
+If you've never donet his before, I encourage you to Google your full name, your SIM number, your address, or your email address (or any combination of those).
+You might be surprised what turns up.
+Michael Bazzell offers a free workbook that you can use to help scrub this information, but it will just come back unless you cut off the flow of information at the sources

 Why Should I Care?

 Good privacy and security are proactive, not reactive.
 You never know when you might suddenly end up in the spotlight.
-You never know when a family member will do or say something controversial that comes back to reflect on you, or if a seemingly benign social media post will go viral, or some angry kid on the internet SWATS you.
-You could even lose your job over it or have your life literally ruined by false accusations and honest mistakes.
+You never know when some angry kind on the internet will SWAT you, or if something innocent like your Twitter handle will land you in hot water with a cyber criminal.
+You could even lose your job over it or have your life ruined by false accusations and honest mistakes.
 By the time you're in the hot seat, it's too late.
 You can't unpublish your information or nicely ask the press to leave you alone.
-So while you may not have aspirations of becoming a politician or a rockstar, and while you may not have any particularly controversial opinions yourself, I consider it extremely important to try to keep your home address and personal information out of public record.
+No matter your opinions, occupation, or goals, I consider it extremely important to try to keep your personal information out of public record.

 How It's Done

-There are a number of ways to tackle these issues, and they range from complicated to straight up illegal.
-While some of the illegal techniques may not necessarily be unethical, I will still refrain from suggesting any for the sake of covering my own butt.
-I also don't think that privacy is worth doing anything illegal unless your life is in danger.
-I also want to again remind you that I am not encouraging you to use these techniques to defraud anyone.
+There are a number of ways to tackle these issues, and they range from complicated to illegal.
+As such, I want to again remind you that I am not encouraging you to use these techniques to defraud anyone.
 Pay attention to your finances, pay your bills, and keep true to your word.

-Let's start with home and utilities because these are "easiest."
-Depending on your lifestyle, you have several options here.
-The easiest is to rent a room from an individual landlord and ask them to keep all the utilities out of your name.
-This is a risky and unusual request, so expect to be met with resistance.
+Home and utilities are not difficult, but require a lot of work and determination.
+The first option for housing is to rent from an individual landlord and ask them to keep all the utilities in their name.
+This is an unusual request, so expect to be met with resistance.
 You'll have better luck if you offer all or a large chunk of the rent up front or if you agree to pay a premium.
-You could also try a white lie, say that you have an abusive ex or stalker in your past and you're trying to keep your name off public records.
+You could also try a white lie, saying that you have an abusive ex or stalker in your past and you're trying to keep your name off public records.
 That might help sway them to your cause.
-As long as you can get them to trust that you're good for the money, they probably won't mind.
+As long as you can get them to trust that you're paying, they probably won't mind.

-The second option depends on whether you plan to buy or rent.
+The second option for housing depends on whether you plan to buy or rent.
 If you plan to buy, buy your home in a trust and cite "estate planning purposes" as your reason.
 That way the trust will show up in public records but not your name.
-Bazzell talks about this extensively in his book.
+Michael Bazzell talks about this extensively in his book.
 If you plan to rent from a larger landlord who won't let you stay there under the table, a shell corporation is typically the best approach.
 When seeking an apartment that will rent to a shell corporation, ask if they do "corporate rentals."
-When they ask about it during the lease, just say you recently relocated for work and part of the arrangement is that the company is paying for housing.
 Be sure to do your research and check your local laws.
 Most states require an LLC to publicly name an agent.
 If you have enough money, you could hire a lawyer and have them listed, protecting you by attorney-client privilege.
-If you do it yourself, a small few states do still keep that stuff off public record.
-Typically as long as you don't do any business or have any income as that shell corporation, you won't have to pay any taxes (though you probably still have to file).
-Some states do have annual renewal fees regardless.
-New Mexico and Wyoming are the states most promoted for this purpose by Luna, but do your own research.
-This is a complex subject but in most cases I think this is ideal for most people.
-There's a lot of options that you can employ depending on the resources available to you and your threat level.
+If you do it yourself, some states publish some or all of that information to public record.
+Typically as long as you don't do any business or have any income as that shell corporation, you won't have to pay any taxes (though you may still have to file and may have to pay an annual fee depending on the state).
+This is a complex subject but in most cases this is ideal for most people.
+Again, be sure to consult with a lawyer.

-At this point, utilities and vehicles are easy.
+If you got a home in a trust or LLC, utilities and vehicles are easy at that point.
 If your threat level is low, you can just register them in the same name as the trust/LLC.
 For most people, this is adequate.
-If you need additional layers of protection, I recommend registering your vehicle in a different trust/LLC.
-You could also do utilities but since the utilities will be servicing the home address anyways, I think this is overkill in most situations.
-Your car insurance may cost a bit more due to being a "company vehicle" but sadly some of the more advanced privacy techniques require extra funds.
+If you need additional layers of protection, you can register your vehicle in a different trust/LLC.
+You could also do utilities but since the utilities will be servicing the home address, this is likely overkill.
+Your car insurance may cost a bit if you use an LLC as opposed to a trust more due to being a "company vehicle" but sadly some of the more advanced privacy techniques require extra funds.

-So now we've got a phone, a home, a car, and utilities all in names that don't tie back to us.
-The last question is DMV records.
-I mention on my home page the tragic story of Rebecca Shaeffer, an actress in the late 80s who was killed when a stalker obtained her home address from public DMV records.
-Shaeffer's death resulted in the passage of several privacy laws, but DMVs continue to sell records - including photos - to various data brokers.
-As we learned with Equifax, there is no company to high or sensitive to be breached.
+The final public record I'll mention here is DMV records.
 The best way to defend against this is a nomad driver's license, but again these are complicated.
-According to Bazzell, Texas and South Dakota are the best states for this, but even so this may not be an ideal strategy for lots of people.
+According to Michael Bazzell, Texas and South Dakota are the best states for this, but even so this may not be an ideal strategy for many people.
 There are a lot of factors at play regarding the state you wish to reside in.
-Consult Bazzell's book (or Bazzell himself) for more details.